flamingock/flamingock-examples/graalvm/SETUP_MAVEN.md

 ### Native image build parameters
 - `--no-fallback`: Ensures the build fails if native image generation isn't possible, rather than creating a fallback JAR.
 This is important for catching configuration issues early.

-- `--features=io.flamingock.graalvm.RegistrationFeature`: [,OtherFeature,...] – Enables Flamingock’s Native Image integration (performs required class & resource registrations).
+- `--features=io.flamingock.graalvm.RegistrationFeature` – Enables Flamingock’s Native Image integration (performs required class & resource registrations).
 Append additional Graal Feature classes, comma‑separated, to extend Native Image configuration for your own components.

 - `-H:+ReportExceptionStackTraces`: Enables detailed stack traces in the native image.
 This is crucial for debugging issues in the native binary.